-- Meet with families (at childcare; home; community; virtually) to consult on child and family needs and create or follow-up on plans to support these needs.
+- Meet with families (at childcare; home; community; virtually) to assess child and family needs while co-creating or assessing progress of Individual Care Plan (ICP) to support these needs.

-- Meet with classroom teams and child’s family to review classroom and home observations and develop and implement plans.
+- Meet with classroom team and child’s family to review observations, develop and implement the ICP.

-- In partnership with the child’s multi-disciplinary team: create and carry out an Individualized Care Plan (ICP).
+- In partnership with the child’s multi-disciplinary team: create and carry out an ICP.

 - Provide reflective practice and therapeutic services both in classroom and during home visits.

-- Though reflection and home visits build capacity in caregiver to meet the child’s social-emotional needs.
+- Through reflection and home visits build capacity in caregiver to meet the child’s social-emotional needs.

-- Provide child development information related to social-emotional development and infant early childhood mental health (IECMH).
+- Provide child development information related to social-emotional wellness and infant early childhood mental health (IECMH).

 - Provide guidance and model developmentally appropriate activities for children, individualized interventions, and effective ways to work with and support children both in classroom and home environment.

-- Conduct standardized developmental, behavioral, and/or social-emotional screens and assessments for children as assigned or referred for consultation.
+- Conduct standardized developmental, behavioral, and/or social-emotional screenings and assessments for children as assigned or referred for services.

 - Provide child and family referral and follow-up to community services.